After a week of swapping morning selfies and TikToks about dogs, you finally met up with your new crush for drinks. Though you were

 “Hi Sam, thanks again for dinner.
 I appreciate you reaching out, but I want to be direct and say I’m just not feeling something here, and I think it's best if we part ways.
 Take care.”

-“Hi, I enjoyed meeting up, but I’m moving soon and just don't see this as a long-term fit.
+“Hi, I enjoyed meeting up, but I’m moving soon and I don't see this as a long-term fit.
 Wish you all the best.”

 “Thanks for meeting up today.
 But ultimately, I don't think we have enough in common to be a match.
 I wish you the best.”

-“Hey, thanks again for drinks.
-I don’t see a future between us, and I’d like to end our communication here.”
+“Hey, thanks again for the drinks.
+Unfortunately, I don’t see a future between us, and I think it’s best we part ways.
+Wishing you all the best.”

 “Hi, I had nice time the other night, but after thinking about it, I don’t think we’re a fit.
 All the best.”